ABOUT BROWN FOUNDATION

 MSC Brown-Smith UK Honors Leadership Trip

-The MSC Brown-Smith Honors UK Leadership Trip was launched in July, 2023 with 3 Brown Scholar student leaders, 3 MSC leaders and 26 incoming Brown Scholars.
-Students spent 20 days in York and London, England visiting famous sites including: Tower of London, Oxford, Blenheim, London Bridge, Albert and Victoria Museum, Kensington Palace, York Minster, North Yorkshire Moors, Castle Howard, Fountains Abbey, Whitby Abbey, Natural History Museum, town markets and castles.
+The MSC Brown-Smith Honors UK Leadership Trip was launched in July, 2023 with 3 Brown Scholar student leaders, MSC leaders and incoming Brown Scholars.
+Students spent 20 days in Edinburgh, Scotland, York, and London, England visiting famous sites including: Tower of London, Oxford, Blenheim, London Bridge, Albert and Victoria Museum, Kensington Palace, York Minster, North Yorkshire Moors, Castle Howard, Fountains Abbey, Whitby Abbey, Natural History Museum, town markets and castles.
 Additionally, students received leadership lessons throughout the trip with the goal of (i) facilitating academic success; (ii) enabling future leadership positions at the MSC and other A&M organizations; and (iii) learning about research opportunities.
 By journey’s end, close bonds and lasting friendships were formed between students, Brown Scholar and MSC leaders.

 Brown, Smith EnMed Capstone Innovator Awards Program at Houston Methodist

-Craig Brown and Sue Smith have committed $5 million to the Brown Smith Capstone Innovator Awards Program at Houston Methodist.
+Craig Brown and Sue Smith have given $5 million to create the Brown, Smith Capstone Innovator Awards Program at Houston Methodist.
 EnMed Capstone Award recipients receive 2-year project funding for projects that address medical needs defined by medical investigators.
 Students work under the mentorship of faculty at Texas A&M and the Houston Methodist Research Institute.
 Each team member or individual selected for the Outstanding Capstone Project receives $5,000 and the Outstanding Faculty Mentor also receives $5,000 at the annual EnMed Capstone Innovator Awards Dinner.

 EnMed Scholarships

-Brown Foundation EnMed scholarships are offered to 20+ Brown Foundation candidates who may be admitted to EnMed using the E2EnMed Early Assurance Program pathway as high school students.
 A condition precedent to receiving the scholarship is the student’s enrollment at Texas A&M and his/her pursuit on an engineering major.
 EnMed graduates receive M.D. and M.E. degrees in four years.
 EnMed is a joint collaboration between A&M’s College of Engineering, College of Medicine and Houston Methodist Hospital.

 Craig and Galen Brown Engineering Honors Program